Our collection of interesting informative and fun horse facts

 - Horses produce approximately 10 gallons of saliva a day.

-All horses, regardless of when they were actually born, are considered to have a common birthday of January 1.
+All horses, regardless of when they were actually born, are considered to have a common birthday of January 1; which is one reason why most horsemen and equine breeders don’t want their foals to be born late in the year.

-This is one of the reasons most horsemen don’t like their foals to be born late in the year: Even if a foal is born on December 31st he or she will have their first birthday the very next day.
+Even if a foal, colt or filly, is born on December 31st he or she will have their first birthday the very next day.